CynicDog/CynicDog.github.io/_posts/2024-07-31-azure-aspire-with-containerized-ollama.md

 >
 > So, let's get started!

-## 0. Architecture of the application and a first look.
+## 0. A first look: Architecture of the application.

 Codes of the application are at: [GitHub Repository](https://github.com/CynicDog/Aspiring-Ollama)